AronBA/Modularbeit150/readme.md

 # Weather and Air Quality Plugin

 This plugin adds 4 shortcodes that display weather and air quality information on your WordPress site.
-The plugin uses the OpenWeather API (You will require a key for this API) and the PollutionAPI to access current weather and air quality data for a given location.
+The plugin uses the OpenWeather API (The key can be aquired here: https://openweathermap.org/api) and the PollutionAPI to access current weather and air quality data for a given location.

 ## Installation